 Playa Costa Dulce, as the bathing area is popularly known, offers all the facilities you’d expect on a ‘proper’ beach – parking spaces, umbrellas, a kiosk, toilets and several bars/restaurants.
 When choosing your spot, there are two options: a concrete area near the water with umbrellas or a shadier one under the trees with a decent-size, towels-only spot with grass.

-If you are one of those weirdos who don’t like swimming, there is a good spot under the trees further along the coast you can enjoy.
+If you don’t like swimming, there is a good spot under the trees further along the coast you can enjoy.
 The water there is quite muddy, so it’s best for simply relaxing in the shade.

 Are you a biking or a bird-watching lover?
 Then check this out…